Dan-Krod/SmartFeeder-for-Pets-Course-Project/README.md

 **[Dan Krod]**
 Academic Year: 2025
-Email: [you@example.com]

 ---

-## 📜 License
+## ⚠️ Usage & Copyright

+All content in this repository is intended for educational and archival purposes.
+Any reuse, adaptation, or distribution of code or documentation from this project requires explicit permission from the author.

-This project is submitted for educational purposes and is not licensed for commercial redistribution.
-Please contact the author if you wish to extend or reuse any part of the design.
+Please contact the maintainer if you wish to copy, reference, or build upon the materials.

+© 2025 Daniel.
+All rights reserved.